Tag Archives: Animita

 • EN ESPAÑOL

-Las animitas existen a lo largo de todo Chile.
-Son unas ermitas en miniatura que los familiares colocan en el lugar donde murió un ser querido.
+Animitas existen a lo largo de todo Chile.
+Son unas ermitas en miniatura que los familiares colocan en el lugar donde ha muerto un ser querido.
 Es muy frecuente verlas en las carreteras y autopistas, así como en quebradas frente al mar.
 Dice la tradición que el alma del desaparecido permanece en el lugar para hacerle favores a los vivos.
 Por eso suelen tener velas y flores en su interior y en algunos casos, carteles de agradecimiento al difunto por las “mandas”.
 Las mandas se ofrecen para pedir ayuda y consisten en el compromiso de hacer algo en agradecimiento por el favor concedido.

 Algunas animitas se han ido haciendo famosas por sus milagros, generando devoción entre la gente.
-Hoy en día se pueden ver llenas de placas y ofrendas de agradecimiento,
+Hoy en día se las pueden ver llenas de placas y ofrendas de agradecimiento,

 ¿Conoces alguna historia o alguna experiencia sobre las animitas? ¡Cuéntanosla!